Thackaringa

 Yancowinna, shown in a map from 1886.

 Thackaringa is a rural locality, civil parish, railway stop and cattle station in Far Western New South Wales.

 Location

 Thackaringa is located at 141.0623°, −32.0245°, 489.263 km from Sydney and between Cockburn, South Australia on the border with South Australia and by Silverton in the north-east.
 Thackaringa is at an altitude of approximately 204m.

 Geography

-Thackaringa is arid and sparsely settled with the economy derived mainly from broad acre agriculture, though some mining occurs.
+Thackaringa is arid and sparsely settled, with the economy mainly dependent on broad-acre agriculture, though some mining occurs.